These apple cupcakes are favorites every fall in our household. They are like eating an apple cobbler in cupcake form.

 Honeycrisp, Granny Smith, and Red Delicious apples are all great choices, but there are so many others that will also work well.

 Tip: There is no need to peel the apples before use in apple cupcakes.
-I don’t peel them in my apple crumb pie, either!
+I don’t peel them in my apple crumble pie, either!

 How to Frost Apple Cupcakes